 If you’re a driver in the gig economy, you are operating as an independent contractor and a sole proprietor — A business owner!

 And as the new owner of non-W2 business income, your taxes can be a lot more complicated.

-Many rideshare drivers make five tax mistakes that result in higher taxes and potential trouble with the IRS.
+Many rideshare & delivery drivers make five tax mistakes that result in higher taxes and potential trouble with the IRS.